hanjos/conditio-clj/DESIGN.md

 * Offer a very thin layer over Clojure's preexisting functionality.
 To the point that I question the need of a library at all...
 * Seem to... complect the concepts, maybe?
 For example, `defcondition`  effectively creates a specialized signal function for every condition.

-Maybe adding more features would help to distinguish them.
-Skipping, for example, was implemented in keywords while preserving (most of) the API.
-I haven't figured to how do it in vars yet; at least not without extra functions...
+Skipping helped distinguish the approaches; I was able to add it with keywords while preserving (most of) the API.
+I have an idea on [how to do it with vars](https://github.com/hanjos/conditio-clj/commit/aa5ccff07ea56b0cf00015463701efd74df981fd), but it relies on Java reflection to access Clojure's innards, and I didn't see any other way.
+That's a complex and _fragile_ solution.

+**Decision**: I'll go with keywords, and remove the vars "fork".